Crispy Southern Buttermilk Onion Rings

 • 1/4 teaspoon cayenne pepper

-• pinch sea salt, more to taste
+• 1 pinch sea salt, or more to taste

-• 1 cup buttermilk
+• 1 cup whole buttermilk

-• peanut oil, may also use vegetable oil
+• peanut oil, or vegetable oil

 Instructions

-• Carefully lower a few onion rings into the hot oil, being mindful not to overcrowd the pan, as this can lower the oil temperature and result in greasy rings.
-Two large onions take me 4 to 5 batches.
-Fry for 2-3 minutes, turning occasionally, until they are golden brown and crisp.
-Use a slotted spoon or spider strainer to remove the rings, allowing excess oil to drain back into the pan.
-Transfer the fried onion rings to a baking sheet lined with paper towels to absorb any remaining oil.
-While they are still hot, season lightly with additional salt if desired.
+• Use a slotted spoon or strainer to remove the rings, allowing excess oil to drain back into the pan.
+Transfer the onion rings to a paper towel-lined baking sheet to absorb any remaining oil and season lightly with additional salt if desired.

 • For the best texture and flavor, serve the onion rings hot alongside your favorite dipping sauces.